MileHacker Logo

 People & Climate

 The people of Djibouti, mainly Afar and Somali, welcome visitors with a strong sense of hospitality.
 Although the climate can be challenging, especially during the hot summer months, the unique experiences on offer make Djibouti a rewarding destination.
-Prepare for a journey of discovery, where raw nature and rich culture create a truly memorable experience.
+Prepare for a voyage of discovery, where raw nature and rich culture create a truly memorable experience.

 Additional Insights